Vanderbilt University Employment-Based Visas and Permanent Residency Guidelines

-3. GSS/VUMC will determine if premium processing is needed based on the information in the request.
+- OIS will determine if premium processing is needed based on the information in the request.
 If the department chooses not to pay for premium processing the start date may need to be amended.
 The department or foreign national may choose to pay for premium processing at any time even if it is not necessary.
-The department is responsible for all the H1B fees.
+The department is responsible for all the H-1B fees.

-4. The department will be charged for the full cost of the H1B and may receive reimbursement for premium processing and/or dependent fees from the foreign national.
+- The department will be charged for the full cost of the H-1B.

-6. All fees except premium processing are non-refundable after submission of the employee questionnaire to Vanderbilt’s immigration attorney.
+- All fees except premium processing are non-refundable after submission of the employee questionnaire to VU's law firm.

-7. Only full-time, exempt staff and faculty are eligible for sponsorship.
+- Only full-time staff and faculty are eligible for sponsorship.

 Permanent Residency Guidelines

-1. The department must complete the online form, meet with the GSS Program Coordinator and sign the Acknowledgement Form including financial responsibility before a case is processed.
+- The department must complete the online form, meet with the OIS Program Manager, and sign the Acknowledgement Form accepting financial responsibility for the petition before a case is initiated.

-4. The employee must cover all dependent cost unless the dependent is an employee of Vanderbilt.
+- The employee must cover all dependent costs.

 Note: All processing times depend on timely responses from all parties.